-half-pay as a British officer for the unprecedented period of seventy | to establish the most efficient system of instruction; to elevate the years.
+Egerton Ryerson,) was born in the Township of Charlotteville, near Lake Erie, London (afterwards the Talbot) District, (now the County of Norfolk) on the 24th of march, 1803, His father, Colonel Joseph Ryerson, a United Empire Loyalist in the British service at the time of the American Revolution, was born in New Jersey.
+He first joined as a cadet, and was one of the five hundred and fifty loyal volunteers who went to Charleston, South Carolina.
+For his good conduct in bearing despatches one hundred and ninety six miles into the interior, he was promoted to a lieutenancy in the Prince of Wales' Volunteers by Sir Guy Carleton, (Lord Dorchester).
+Subsequently he was engaged in six battles, and was once wounded.
+At the peace of 1783 he was exiled, and went to New Brunswick, thence to Canada-he and his family enduring very great hardship in penetrating into the interior of the then unbroken wilderness of Canada.
+Ho settled in Charlotteville, and lived there about seventy years.
+In the war of 1812, he and three sons again joined the British standard, and acquitted themselves bravely.
+During his life he hold various appointments under the crown.
+He died, in 1854, at the venerable age of ninety-four years, after having enjoyed his half-pay as a British officer for the unprecedented period of seventy years.
 Dr. Ryerson was the fourth son of Colonel Ryerson, and was named after two British officers who were intimate friends of his father.
-His youth was passed in his native country; and at its Grammar School he received the rudiments of his early education.
-With Mr. Law, the Master of the Gore District Grammar School at Hamilton, (at the head of Lake Ontario) he studied his classics.
-As the Grammer Schools were the only public schools at that time in existence in the country (and they had just then been ostablished) they were in the rural counties very elementary in their character, and did not profess to teach more than the mere rudiments of an English education.
-The young and ardent student, as Doctor Ryerson then was, (and has so continued during his life time) not content with the superficial knowledge of grammar which he obtained at school, prevailed upon his father to allow bim to go home for six months to attend a grammar class which had been established in the county town on that specific subject.
+His youth was passed in his native country and at its Grammar School he received the rudiments of his early With Mr. Law, the Master of the Gore District Grammar School at Hamilton, (at the head of Lake Ontario) he studied his classics.
+As the Grammar Schools were the only public schools at that time in existence in the country (and they had just then been established; they were, in the rural counties, very elementary in their character, and did not profess to teach more than the mere rudiments of an English education.
+The young and ardent student, as Doctor Ryerson then was, (and his ardency continued during his life time) not content with the superficial knowledge of grammar which he obtained at school, prevailed upon his father to alle. him to go home for six months to attend a grammar class which had been established in the county town on that specific subject.

-Doctor Ryerson's habits of study at this time were characteristic of his practice in after life.
-When at school he had entirely mastered the theory and principles of English Grammar, and had learned all the rules and explanations, and in fact nearly the whole book by rote, yet having no one to explain the theory or to apply the principles of the text-book, flexibility and power of the language.
+Doctor Ryerson's habits of study at this time were characteristic is his practice in after life.
+When at school he had entirely mastered the theory and principles of English Grammar, and had learned all the rules and explanations, and in fact nearly the whole book by rote, but he had no one to explain the theory or to apply the principles of the text-book, flexibility and power of the language.
 He also at the time prepared and wrote out a digest of Murray's English Grammar, in two volumes, Kame's Elements of Criticism, and Blair's Rhetoric and a Latin Grammar.
-He was an indefatigable student; and so thoroughly did he ground himselt in these and kindred subjects thus early in life and under most adverse circumstances, that in his subsequently active career as a writer and controversionalist he ever evinced a power and readiness with his tongue and pen which has often astonished those who were unacquainted with the laborious thoroughness of his previous preparation.
+He was an indefatigable student; and so thoroughly did he ground himself in these and kindred subjects thus early in life and under most adverse circumstances, that in his subsequently active career as a writer and controversalist he ever evinced a power and readiness with his tongue and pen which has often astonished those who were finacquainted with the laborious thoroughness of his previous preparation.